Ivanka who? India welcomes Trump but locals are stumped

 HYDERABAD, India — Ivanka Trump's solo outing to a business conference in India was met by a bit of a collective yawn on the streets of the technological hub city of Hyderabad.

-The senior White House adviser on Tuesday will headline the Global Entrepreneurship Summit, which aims to support female entrepreneurs and promote global economic growth.
+The senior White House adviser on Tuesday headlined the Global Entrepreneurship Summit, which aims to support female entrepreneurs and promote global economic growth.

-Thousands of beggars and homeless people have also been rounded up and cleared from the city's streets.
+"I encourage everyone here to come together, learn from each other and find new ways to lift barriers in our society so that women are free to innovate, empowered to succeed and able to leave our children a brighter future," Trump told delegates in the event's opening speech Tuesday.

-Large billboards featuring Trump portraits and quotes have gone up, becoming a popular new backdrop for the selfie-taking masses.
+Large billboards featuring Trump portraits and quotes went up, becoming a popular new backdrop for the selfie-taking masses.

 Tuesday was also declared a public holiday by the local government.

-Indian Prime Minister Narendra Modi will join Trump at the event's opening and will later host her for dinner at the luxurious Falaknuma Palace Hotel.
+Indian Prime Minister Narendra Modi joined Trump at the event's opening and will later host her for dinner at the luxurious Falaknuma Palace Hotel.

 But many locals said they knew little about the president's daughter, who is also an entrepreneur in her own right.